 Stories about the building have almost taken on a bad Simpson’s TV episode platform where everyone has their own story on the “who, what, when, where, why and how.”
 No one is even sure when Motif No. 1 was built, but common consensus has it born around the 1884-85 time frame.

 The building you see today is not even the original Motif No. 1!
 If you were to look close up at a plaque on the building, it suggests that the first Motif No. 1 was destroyed by the notorious Blizzard of 1978, and this one is a replica.

 To visitors, it doesn’t matter whether this is a replica.
 Tourists with cameras seem magnetized to the Rockport attraction, as if it was a rite of passage into an official New England, Massachusetts, Rockport or Cape Ann vacation.
-There’s even an annual downtown Rockport festival called Motif No. 1 Day, this year to be held on Sat., May 21, from 9 a.m.-9 p.m. with its 5k road race and celebration of the arts including art-making activities, film, poetry and dance.
+There’s even an annual downtown Rockport festival called Motif No. 1 Day, annually held held on a May weekend with its 5k road race and celebration of the arts including art-making activities, film, poetry and dance.
 The primary catalyst of this day, though, is, of course, recognizing Motif No. 1 and its ties to this fabulous little village known for its fishing industry and art colony.